uh-comp-methods1/intro/README.md

 Install the Python environment:

 1. If you are not in the UH network, you need to establish first a VPN connection, see the [instructions](#vpn-connection) below
-2. Log into `turso.cs.helsinki.fi` by opening a terminal and running
+2. Log into `turso` by opening a terminal and running
 ```
 ssh your_username@turso.cs.helsinki.fi
 ```